EsmerlinJM/github-secrets-cli/README.md

 This repo contains a simple CLI (Command Line Interface) application in Go, with a basic code organization.
 We use:
-* net/http package to retrieve our cute Gophers
+* net/http package to retrieve REST API
 * Cobra for creating powerful modern CLI applications
-* Viper to ...
+* Viper for configuration files
+* Sodium for encrypt values for Github Secrets

 go-github-secrets-cli use [Taskfile](https://dev.to/stack-labs/introduction-to-taskfile-a-makefile-alternative-h92) (a Makefile alternative).